The Pulse of K-Entertainment

 #SM Entertainment#Anderson .Paak#K-Pop News#NCT#Taeyong#Rock Solid

 Taeyong (태용) is returning with "Rock Solid," a new single featuring Anderson .Paak, on April 17 at 1 p.m.
 KST, making it the NCT leader's first release since completing military service.
-SM Entertainment confirmed the track, release date, and featured credit in its April 13 teaser rollout, and Herald Muse matched those label-confirmed details in follow-up coverage.
-That alignment matters because it keeps the core reporting anchored to the label's own materials instead of rumor traffic and immediately frames the drop as a bigger swing than a routine return.
+According to SM Entertainment's April 13 teaser materials, the track title, release date, and featured credit were all locked in from the first official rollout, while Herald Muse echoed those label-confirmed details in follow-up coverage.
+That alignment matters because it keeps the core reporting anchored to the original source instead of rumor traffic and immediately frames the drop as a bigger swing than a routine return.
 Taeyong was already one of SM's most adventurous soloists before enlistment, and bringing Anderson .Paak into the first post-service release pushes this beyond standard comeback packaging.
 It feels like a deliberate statement record, not a quiet reset, especially with a full-length solo album reportedly lined up for May.

 Taeyong's "Rock Solid" release date and feature are the headline facts